velasquez189/bamazon/README.md

 You will be introduced to a list of items to choose from with prices and quantities.

-Choose which item you would like to perchase and how much.
+Choose which item you would like to purchase and how much.

 You will be informed in the order can be completed with a price and message.